chanwkimlab/MarcoPolo/README.md

                                    output_path=path)
 ```

-3. Generate MarcoPolo HTML report
+3. Generating MarcoPolo HTML report
 ```
 import MarcoPolo.report as report report.generate_report(input_path="scRNAdata",output_path="report/hESC",top_num_table=1000,top_num_figure=1000)
 ```

 - Note
-    - User can specify the number of genes to include in the report file by setting the `top_num_table` and `top_num_figure` parameters.
+  - User can specify the number of genes to include in the report file by setting the `top_num_table`
+    and `top_num_figure` parameters.
   - If there are any two genes with the same MarcoPolo score, a gene with a larger fold change value is prioritized.

 The function outputs the two files:

 - report/hESC/index.html (MarcoPolo HTML report)
-- report/hESC/voting.html (For each gene, this file shows the top 10 genes of which on/off information is similar to the gene.)
+- report/hESC/voting.html (For each gene, this file shows the top 10 genes of which on/off information is similar to the
+  gene.)

+## To-dos

+- [ ] supporting `AnnData` format file, which is used by `scanpy`
+- [ ] building colab running environment

 ## Citation

 If you use any part of this code or our data, please cite our
 [paper](https://doi.org/10.1093/nar/gkac216).

 ```
 @article{kim2022marcopolo,
   title={MarcoPolo: a method to discover differentially expressed genes in single-cell RNA-seq data without depending on prior clustering},